mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_build/html/_sources/docs/home.md

 ```

-You usually do **not88 need to open or modify these folders manually.
+You usually do **not** need to open or modify these folders manually.
 Conda manages them for you.

 ### What Does “Activating” an Environment Mean?